 The Case Manager is responsible for providing social services to children, youth and families that are consistent with the MCH Model of Care and ensuring a safe, caring and therapeutic environment for those served.
 This position requires the intellectual and emotional maturity to work with families who are experiencing difficulty in providing appropriate care for the children in their home and children who have behavioral issues, developmental delays and mental health needs.
 This position also requires respect and compassionate understanding for these children and their families, and the ability to form effective working relationships with children, parents and other caregivers.
 Case Managers must have a thorough understanding of and demonstrated competency in the Trust-Based Relational Intervention (TBRI) and other evidence-based programs offered in the assigned area.
 The Case Manager must maintain a healthy value system, including moral and ethical behavior consistent with the agency's mission and core values.

-The Residential Supervisor is responsible for the supervision and management of the child care staff assigned.
-The Residential Supervisor must possess strong organizational and leadership skills and exhibit the intellectual and emotional maturity required to work with youth who have behavioral issues and difficulty relating to others due to developmental delays, mental health needs and trauma.
+The Senior Director for Programs must exhibit the intellectual and emotional maturity required to work with youth who have behavioral issues and difficulty relating to others due to developmental delays, mental health needs and trauma.
 This position requires respect and compassionate understanding for the youth in care and the ability to balance the need for nurture and structure in the work with youth.
-The Director of Residential Services must have a thorough understanding of and demonstrated competency in Trust-Based Relational Intervention (TBRI) and other evidence-based programs offered in the assigned area.
-The
+The Senior Director for Programs must have the ability to form and maintain healthy relationships with youth and co-workers, effectively communicate with others, solve problems and regulate their own behavior in all situations.
+The Senior Director for Programs must maintain a healthy value system, including moral and ethical behavior consistent with the agency's mission and core values.